“The bulk of the world’s knowledge is an imaginary construction.” ~ American author Helen Keller (1880–1968)

 Reality is obscured from the actuality we experience.
 The miscreant mind deceives.

 Nature and life are wonders which empirical science cannot construe.
-The system of knowledge presented by Ishi Nobu succeeds where science falters: holistically accounting for all phenomena, explaining what otherwise cannot be comprehended.
-In synthesizing all that is known, Spokes contains essential information to make sense of the world you live in, and to make the most of being alive.
+The system of knowledge presented here succeeds where science falters: holistically accounting for all phenomena, explaining what otherwise cannot be comprehended.
+In synthesizing all that is known, Spokes contains essential information to make sense of the world, and to make the most of being alive.